krishnavaleti/EmployeeServiceFullStackApplication/README.md

 ### Kafka:
 **Producer:** Sends employee data from the backend to Kafka for further processing or event-driven communication.

-**Consumer:** To be implemented, processes incoming events and takes action based on received data.
+**Consumer:** Processes incoming events and takes action based on received data.

 ### Zookeeper:
   * Manages Kafka brokers and coordinates distributed systems for scalability and fault tolerance.